GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: Each tier beyond its minimum can either increase the range of the sphere's journey by 20 yards or the explosion radius by 1 yard.

-**Critical Failure**: The sphere doesn't stablize as it forms, inflicting a cold attack against you before it explodes in front of you, inflicting attacks as normal.
+**Critical Failure**: The sphere doesn't stabilize as it forms, inflicting a cold attack against you before it explodes in front of you, inflicting attacks as normal.

 #### Expulsion Sphere